ammarhakim/gkyl/doc/BasisFunctions.md

   are supported.

 `polyOrder`
 : Polynomial order.
-This is the total polynomial order of the monomials included in the basis set.
+This is the super-linear polynomial order of the monomials included in the basis set.

 The following methods are provided.